larocs/SAC_uav/README.md

 <!-- >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials -->

-We train a policy using Soft Actor-Critic to control an UAV.
+We train a policy using Soft Actor-Critic to control a UAV.
 This agent is dropped in the air, with a sampled distance and inclination from the target (the green sphere in the [0,0,0] position), and has to get as close as possible to the target.
 In our experiments the target always has the position = [0,0,0] and angular velocity = [0,0,0].

 **Watch the video**